enyo/iris/README.md

 }

-/// All procedures in this service will have the `authenticationFilter`.
+/// All procedures in this remote will have the `authenticationFilter`.
-@Service(filters: const [authenticationFilter])
+@Remote(filters: const [authenticationFilter])
-class UserService extends Service {
+class RemoteUser extends Remote {

   /// In addition to the `authenticationFilter` this procedure also has the
   /// `adminRightsFilter`.